 I have been a lecturer in Religious Studies at the Open University, where I am currently Head of Department, since 2012.
 My teaching and research expertise is modern religious history.
-Previously I held a research post at the university, having completed a PhD in History at Stirling, supervised by Professor David Bebbington, in 2008.
-I was co-investigator for the AHRC-funded and Times Higher Education award-nominated public engagement project 'Building on History: Religion in London' between 2012 and 2014.
-I am a Fellow of the Royal Historical Society, a council member of the Church of England Record Society and committee member for the Religious Archives Group.
+I am currently an academic participant on two work packages for the Horizon 2020 project 'Religions Toleration and Peace (http://retopea.eu/s/start/page/home )'.
+I was previously co-investigator for the AHRC-funded and Times Higher Education award-nominated public engagement project 'Building on History: Religion in London' between 2012 and 2014.
+I am a Fellow of the Royal Historical Society, and committee member for the Religious Archives Group.
 I co-convene the Modern Religious History seminar at the Institute of Historical Research.
-I am a member of the Ecclesiastical History Society and the American Historical Association.
+I am a member of the Ecclesiastical History Society and the American Society of Church History.

 My research and supervision interests are twentieth century evanglical and charismatic Christianity in local, national and transnational context.
 I have been involved in research projects funded by Horizon 2020; Arts and Humanities Research Council; Santander Universities; and The Historical Society of the Episcopal Church.

 I am currently writing a monograph for Oxford University Press, to be published in 2021, entitled: Age of the Spirit: a global history of charismatic renewal, 1945-1980.
 Other research and supervision interests are:

 Philanthropy and Secularisation: the funding of Anglican religious voluntary organisations, 1856 to 1914